Further details about the Legal Academy & Theory Survey

 Second, given the vast number of items on the combined lists, we are able to examine law professors’ beliefs on a wide range of areas as opposed to simply the main areas (as would be the case with one smaller list).

-Third, given that the two lists are well-known and respected within legal academia, we hope that using these lists is understood as a reasonable choice by the legal-academic community.
+Third, given that the two lists are well-known and respected within legal academia, we hope that using these lists is taken to be a reasonable choice by the legal-academic community.

 Nevertheless, there are many other important areas that are not reflected in the smaller list (drawn from Jotwell) or the larger list (drawn from the AALS).
 The survey welcomes participants to include written feedback, including suggestions of areas to include in future iterations of the survey.

 There are some areas that are over- or under- represented in the survey.
-In part, some areas of law did not lend themselves as well to questions with a sufficiently small list of most common answers.
-For example, we solicited feedback on several property law questions, but ultimately none was viewed favorably.
+Some areas of law did not lend themselves as well to questions with a sufficiently small list of most common answers.
+For example, we solicited feedback on several property law questions, but ultimately none was viewed favorably by the group from whom we solicited feedback.
 The 25 questions include a relatively larger number of criminal law questions, which tended to be more comprehensible by those that were not specialists in that field.

 Despite our best efforts, we acknowledge that the survey is by no means perfect.
-The set of issues covered are undoubtedly biased against a certain set of perspectives and questions, particularly those which can not be succinctly captured via brief labels (see justification of question and answer format below), and perhaps biased towards the individual interests of the survey designers.
-To the extent that the survey is in fact biased against certain views, we hope to address this in future iterations of the survey, and in the meantime encourage other theorists (with much greater expertise in such areas) reach out to us with advice and feedback.
+The set of issues covered do not perfectly reflect all important perspectives and questions, particularly those which can not be succinctly captured via brief labels (see justification of question and answer format below).
+To the extent that the survey is in fact biased against certain topics or views, we hope to address this in future iterations of the survey, and in the meantime encourage other theorists (with much greater expertise in such areas) reach out to us with advice and feedback.

 Justification of question and answer format